Stock market today: Wall Street drops again as oil prices and stocks worldwide slide

 NEW YORK (AP) — Another drop for stocks on Friday has Wall Street on track to close out its first losing week in the last six.

-The S&P 500 was 0.7% lower in early trading, pulling back further from last week when it reached its highest level in more than a year.
-The Dow Jones Industrial Average was down 238 points, or 0.7%, at 33,707, as of 9:35 a.m.
+The S&P 500 was 0.6% lower in morning trading, pulling back further from last week when it reached its highest level in more than a year.
+The Dow Jones Industrial Average was down 175 points, or 0.5%, at 33,770, as of 10:20 a.m.
 Eastern time, while the Nasdaq composite was 0.9% lower.

-Stocks fell even more in markets abroad, while crude oil prices dropped on worries that a global economy under threat of a recession will burn less fuel.
+Stocks fell even more in markets abroad, while crude oil prices sank on worries that a global economy under threat of a recession will burn less fuel.

 Europe’s economy appears to be weaker than expected, according to a preliminary report measuring manufacturing and services businesses.
 That’s adding to this week’s hesitance in markets, caused by a crank higher in interest rates by central banks around the world as they try to get high inflation under control.
 High rates drive down inflation by slowing the economy, which raises the risk of a recession.